neckaros/secure_application/README.md

 <img src="https://raw.githubusercontent.com/neckaros/secure_window/master/android_appswitcher.JPG" height="400" /> <img src="https://raw.githubusercontent.com/neckaros/secure_window/master/Gate_ios.jpg" height="400" />

+Pluggin in iOS is in swift

+Pluggin in Android is in Kotlin / AndroidX libraries

 ## Basic understanding

 The library is mainly controller via the **SecureWindowController** which can be